kshedden/workshops/dair3/design/design.md

-- The most basic type of randomization is simple randomization, where each unit is independently assigned to a treatment group, either with uniform probabilities (equal porobability of assignment to each arm) or with probabilities that are pre-determined to achieve desired relative group sizes (e.g. assigning to treatment with twice the probability of assigning to control).
+- The most basic type of randomization is simple randomization, where each unit is independently assigned to a treatment group, either with uniform probabilities (equal probability of assignment to each arm) or with probabilities that are pre-determined to achieve desired relative group sizes (e.g. assigning to treatment with twice the probability of assigning to control).